GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

-    region = "" # The region in which the Artifact Registry, Cloud Run and Cloud Scheduler services will be deployed repository = "" # The name of the Artifact Registry repository cloud_run_job_name = "" # The name of the Cloud Run job that will be created apply_workflow = "" # Determines if a Cloud Workflow job should be applied on query hashes, default is false input_table= ""    # Intermediary name for raw query table used for antipattern tool if using hash workflow output_table = "" # The BigQuery table that will be used for storing the results from the Anti Pattern Detector apply_scheduler = "" # Whether to apply scheduler or not (true or false) scheduler_frequency = "" # Schedule frequency for the Cloud Scheduler job, in cron format.
+    region = "" # The region in which the Artifact Registry, Cloud Run and Cloud Scheduler services will be deployed repository = "" # The name of the Artifact Registry repository cloud_run_job_name = "" # The name of the Cloud Run job that will be created output_table = "" # The BigQuery table that will be used for storing the results from the Anti Pattern Detector apply_scheduler = "" # Whether to apply scheduler or not (true or false) scheduler_frequency = "" # Schedule frequency for the Cloud Scheduler job, in cron format.
 Default value is "0 5 * * *"